-To configure a servo axis into direct mode, you must store a value of 1 for counterclockwise direction (negative command signal) or a value of 2 for clockwise direction (positive command signal) before profiling the axis.
+To configure a servo axis into direct mode, you must store a value of one (1) for counterclockwise direction (negative command signal) or a value of two (2) for clockwise direction (positive command signal) before profiling the axis.
 Refer to the description of register 17001 in Chapter 3, Special Registers, for information on specifying servo direction with direct mode.

 You must program a complete profile instruction in your Quickstep program and it must be executed to activate this feature.
-CTC recommends that you set the servo parameters before placing a servo in direct mode.